chris-ca/chris-ca.github.io/_posts/2023-03-28-end-of-a-world-trip.md

 tags: [travel]
 ---

-All good things have to come to an end at some point, and this journey is no exception!
+All good things have to come to an end at some point.
+This journey is no exception!

-When I set out in 2018 with a vague goal of a "bicycle world tour" in mind, I never expected it to last almost 5 years.
+When I set out in mid 2018 with a vague goal of a "bicycle world tour" in mind, I never expected it to last almost 5 years.
+I never thought to cycle almost  40.000 km in harsh weather conditions.
 Of course, I had certain ideas, or even ideals on my mind.
 But they were never cast in stone.
-Only one thing: 5 years will be the end of it.
+Only one thing, I swore to myself: 5 years will be the end of it.

+And here we are.

+Almost 5 years later, I'm ready to open a new chapter.
+Let's see what's written next.